-John and his wife Sue have two children; Ben (aged nine) and Helen (aged seven) – this means they can claim Housing Benefit for two bedrooms.
+John and his wife Sue have two children, Ben (aged nine) and Helen (aged seven) – this means they can claim Housing Benefit or Universal Credit Housing costs for two bedrooms.

 John and Sue live in a three bedroom house.
 Before the new under occupancy rules came in they had claimed £100 housing benefit per week but under the new rules they will now get £14 per week less.

-Once Ben reaches age 10 they will be able to claim housing benefit for three bedrooms again.
+Once Ben reaches age 10, they will be able to claim Housing Benefit/Universal Credit Housing Costs for three bedrooms again.